 Stage #1: Initial

 When your first apply for disability benefits, you complete an Initial application.
 This can be filed at your local Social Security office, over the phone or online.
+You will have to use the Blue Book to see if you medically qualify for disability benefits.
 Rarely, your application will be approved at the Initial stage.
-More likely, your application will be denied and three options remain: do nothing, file a new Initial claim, or file a Request for Reconsideration (recommended).
+More likely, you will be denied disability initially and three options remain: do nothing, file a new Initial claim, or file a Request for Reconsideration (recommended).

 Stage #2: Request for Reconsideration